 Following the road to Dinnammare, about 3 km on the left, above the road, the equipped area of Portella Armacera was created.
 Few tables, wooden benches and a swing are the only accommodations present suitable for public use.
 This area has undergone several acts of vandalism over time and will most likely be suppressed by directing the users of outdoor holidays to other nearby equipped areas, easier to control by forestry personnel.
-Very suggestive in this area is the vegetation contrast given by chestnut and pine trees and a rich undergrowth with heather and gorse.
+Very suggestive in this area is the vegetational contrast given by the chestnut and pine trees and a rich undergrowth with heather and gorse.

-Wooded Complex: Eastern Peloritani State Property
+Wooded Complex: Property of the Eastern Peloritani

 Toilets for the disabled: 0

 Department of Regional State Forestry Company

 To describe the symbols, place the mouse over the symbol itself.

 Note : The population of the cards of the Heritage database proceeds in incremental phases: cataloging, georeferencing, insertion of information and images.
 The cultural property in question has been cataloged, georeferenced and the first information entered.
 In order to enrich the informative contents, further contributions are welcome, if you wish you can contribute by providing information and / or images also through the facebook group "Heritage Sicily"

 Find out more on Data bank of the Material Heritage of Sicily